Table of Contents[Hide][Show]

 Hips need to angle easily into seats.
 Good chance if a traveler needs medical devices, he or she is not a candidate for stepping up to a tall SUV.

-Think the drink holder spaces at every seat were great auto improvements?
-Traveling with medications can mean a discrete place to hold the urinal.
-Spills undesirable.
+Think the drink holder spaces in the car doors were great auto improvements?
+Traveling with medications can mean a discreet place to hold the urinal to avoid undesirable spills.

 That particular problem also influences planning road trip rest stops.

 Plenty of funny family stories recalling “Dad wouldn’t stop; he told us to use the mayonnaise jar.”
 Not so funny when it’s Granddad in need.